williamium3000/diverse-cotraining/README.md

 pip install -r requirements.txt
 ```

-We use implementation of SegFormer from mmseg, so installation of mmcv and mmsegmentation libraries is needed
+We use implementation of SegFormer from mmsegmentation, so installation of mmcv and mmsegmentation libraries is needed

 ```bash
 pip install openmim